 Greece first Orthodox Christian country to legalise same-sex marriage

-Parliament voted 176-76 to pass the bill which also allows same-sex couples to legally adopt children.
+Parliament votes 176-76 to pass the bill which also allows same-sex couples to legally adopt children.

 Greece has become the first Orthodox Christian country to legalise same-sex marriage despite opposition from the church and some politicians.